lynksdomain/PairProject/README.md

 # The Final Boss

 Now we are done with both parts and everything has been pushed, we need to merge them to have one single project.
 The support will create a new pull request from their fork on github.
 Once created, the lead will go into their original repo and click the pull request tab which should say 1.
 You should be able to merge this pull request to obtain all the code from the support.
 Once this is done, both parties should be able to run the command "git pull origin master" on terminal in the folder of the project and be up to date.
+Leads update the readme to include the name of both fellows, supports run  "git pull origin master" again.

 # Extra Notes